-Ms. Nogowski joined the Association in 2007, and currently manages the Association's marketing, advertising, public relations, internal communications and legislative efforts.
-Additionally, Ms. Nogowski is the Corporate Secretary, and manages Board Relations.
+Ms. Nogowski joined the Association in 2007, and currently manages the Association's marketing, human resources, communications and legislative efforts.
+Additionally, Ms. Nogowski is the Corporate Secretary.
+Prior to this role, Ms. Nogowski served as Director of Marketing, Communications, and Product Development.